WarwickAI/website/README.md

 </div>

+This is the repo for the Warwick AI website, built to share info about the society to our members, and allow us to write and maintain educational and projects material.

-astro-erudite is an opinionated, unstyled static blogging template built with [Astro](https://astro.build/), [Tailwind](https://tailwindcss.com/), and [shadcn/ui](https://ui.shadcn.com/).
-Extraordinarily loosely based off the [Astro Micro](https://astro-micro.vercel.app/) theme by [trevortylerlee](https://github.com/trevortylerlee).
+The website is based on the astro-erudite template - which is an opinionated, unstyled static blogging template built with [Astro](https://astro.build/)

 > [!NOTE]
-> To learn more about why this template exists, read [The State of Static Blogs in 2024](https://astro-erudite.vercel.app/blog/the-state-of-static-blogs), where I share my take on what constitutes a great blogging template and my goals while developing this one.
+> This website is still being worked on!
+Please let us know if you spot any issues.

 ---